System Design Space

 When to use STRIDE, LINDDUN, or both

-Best for integrity and availability risks: spoofing, tampering, privilege escalation, DoS, and operation forgery.
+Use it for integrity, availability, and access-control risks: spoofing, tampering, privilege escalation, denial of service, and forged operations.

-Focused on privacy risk categories: linkability, deanonymization, personal-data disclosure, and policy non-compliance.
+Use it to reason about linkability, deanonymization, personal-data disclosure, user awareness, and policy non-compliance.

-Use both when you need to control business security risks and personal-data privacy risks at the same time.
+Combine both methods when business security risks and personal-data privacy risks matter at the same time.

 SSpoofing